Blog

 -

-Her Majesty Queen Elizabeth II - a Message from Parfitt Cresswell
+Her Majesty Queen Elizabeth II - a message from Parfitt Cresswell

 9 Sept 2022Her Majesty served the United Kingdom and the Commonwealth for seven decades with great devotion and unwavering commitment and will be remembered by the world for her dedication, extensive knowledge, wisdom and leadership.